SAP-samples/s4hana-ext-deploy-custom-ui/README.md

 # SAP S/4HANA Cloud Extensions - Deploy SAP Cloud Platform Fiori App to SAP S/4HANA Cloud
+This repository contains the sample code for the [Consume a Sample Service tutorial](http://tiny.cc/s4-deploy-custom-ui).

+*This code is only one part of the tutorial, so please follow the tutorial before attempting to use this code.*

+## Description

+The [Consume a Custom Service tutorial](http://tiny.cc/s4-deploy-custom-ui) showcases an an extension to an SAP S/4HANA Cloud system.
+The app uses a Custom Business Object to store ‘Equipment’ which can be booked by employees for temporary use.
+Within this Custom Business Object, equipment records can be maintained.
+This equipment may be handed over to your employees for temporary use.
+The temporary assignment of equipment is maintained in this Custom Business Object as well.

+#### SAP Extensibility Explorer

-This SAP S/4HANA Cloud sample application is provided to you as part of SAP Extensibility Explorer for SAP S/4HANA Cloud.
+This tutorial is one of multiple tutorials that make up the [SAP Extensibility Explorer](URL here) for SAP S/4HANA Cloud.
 SAP Extensibility Explorer is a central place where anyone involved in the extensibility process can gain insight into various types of extensibility options.
 At the heart of SAP Extensibility Explorer, there is a rich repository of sample scenarios which show, in a hands-on way, how to realize an extensibility requirement leveraging different extensibility patterns.

-Find a detailed description of the sample scenario here: http://tiny.cc/s4-deploy-custom-ui.

 Requirements
 -------------
 - An account in SAP Cloud Platform with a subaccount in the Neo environment and SAP Web IDE Full Stack enabled.
-- An SAP S/4HANA Cloud tenant.
-This is a commercial paid product.
+- An SAP S/4HANA Cloud tenant. **This is a commercial paid product.**

 Download and Installation
 -------------
-To implement this sample app in your own landscape, you need to do some preparation steps.
-These steps are outlined in the [set-up instructions guide](https://help.sap.com/viewer/841f379acd104dbf8685b3ad26e66af3/SHIP/en-US).
+This repository is a part of the [Import and Test an SAP Fiori App](URL here) step in the tutorial.
+Instruction for use are in that step.

+To download this sample code, so that it can be used in the tutorial, [please download the zip file by clicking here](https://github.com/SAP/s4hana-ext-deploy-custom-ui/archive/master.zip).

 Known issues
 ---------------------